wkrueger/nextpress/README.md

 - jest
 - with typescript in mind

-Decent version woth sharing and real docs are a WIP, check [here](https://wkrueger.github.io/nextpress).
+v2 is definitely a napkin draft.
+Decent version (v3) worth sharing and real docs are a WIP.

+  - Carefully write docs for everything
+  - Decent test coverage
+  - Review best ways to implement each functionality from the ground